 March begins with two major cultural festivals on the first weekend most years.

 1. Vancouver International Wine Festival – a major wine festival showcasing wines from around the world.
 The final day of the event is on March 1st, 2020.

 2. Coastal First Nations Dance Festival – one of the most culturally interesting and entertaining First Nation’s events of the year, the festival is put on by the Dancers of Damelahamid at the Museum of Anthropology most years, but at New Westminster’s Anvil Centre in 2019.
 The festival features both afternoon and evening performances on the first weekend in March most years and is highly recommended.
 (Note: in 2019, instead of taking place in early March, the main part of the festival happened on the weekend of February 20th to 24th.
 This is the case again in 2020, with the final day of the festival falling on March 1st.).

 The middle of March is when the city turns green, goes rugby-crazy and parties with fire.

 3. CelticFest Vancouver – a small St. Patrick’s festival celebrating everything Celtic, Irish and green.
 In past years it included a massive St. Patrick’s Day Parade and a Celtic Village with entertainment and market vendors in downtown Vancouver.
 Since 2018, however, it has been scaled down to include just a few smaller events.
+(Details to be confirmed.)

 5. Persian New Year Fire Festival – the New Year begins on March 21st, but in 2019 the Fire Festival takes place in the evening of Tuesday, March 19, at Ambleside in West Vancouver.
 Expect to see thousands of Iranians, a live concert and people jumping over bonfires.
 All are welcome.
+(Details to be confirmed.)